samarcastic47/afk/README.md

 - Run `afk.py`

-And put your hand in front of the Camera!
+And then held your palm in front of the Camera!

 ## License